thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/integrations/how-to-connect-thingsboard-to-tbmq.md

 #### Send Uplink message

-Now let's simulate the device sending a temperature reading to the integration.
+Now let's simulate the device sending a temperature reading to TBMQ.

-Open the terminal and execute the following command to send a message with temperature readings in a simple format: *`{"value":25.1}`* to the topic "tb/mqtt-integration-tutorial/sensors/+/temperature":
+Open the terminal and execute the following command to send a message with temperature readings in a simple format: *`{"value":25.1}`* to the topic "tb/mqtt-integration-tutorial/sensors/SN-001/temperature":

 ```shell
 mosquitto_pub -h $THINGSBOARD_MQTT_BROKER_HOST_NAME -p 1883 -t "tb/mqtt-integration-tutorial/sensors/SN-001/temperature" -m '{"value":25.1}' -u "username" -P "password"